 Grich played until 1986 and would have 1,103 Hits as an Angel.
 In 1988, Grich became the first person to be inducted into the Angels Hall of Fame.

-1,800 career hits and a lifetime .266 Batting Average sound like a good career but not necessarily a Hall of Fame one.
-A closer look at the overall body of work of Bobby Grich indicates he is a lot closer than you would think.
+1,800 career hits and a lifetime .266 Batting Average sounds like a good career, but not necessarily a Hall of Fame one.
+A closer look at Bobby Grich's overall body of work indicates he is much closer than you might think.